apache/infrastructure-website/content/pages/infra-incubator.md

 **Bug tracking**

-You can enable GitHub issues (and wikis) via our .asf.yaml service.
+You can enable GitHub issues (and wikis) via our .asf.yaml service (<a href="https://cwiki.apache.org/confluence/display/INFRA/git+-+.asf.yaml+features" target="_blank">.asf.yaml</a> is a configuration file that a project may use to control various features such as notification schemes, website staging, GitHub settings, and Pelican builds, if it uses that technology).
 This is a per-repo feature.
 The project can request a JIRA instance via <a href="https://selfserve.apache.org/" target="_blank">SelfServe</a>.

 **Confluence Wiki**